-For this solicitation, the entry TRL must be TRL 3 or greater.
-The proposer must identify the entry TRL, the planned exit TRL, and success criteria in their proposal.
-Past and ongoing work on the research activity should determine the entry TRL; the proposer must substantiate the entry TRL in the proposal.
+Proposers must identify the entry TRL, the planned exit TRL, and success criteria in their proposal.
+Past and ongoing work on the research activity should determine the entry TRL; the proposer must substantiate the entry TRL in the proposal (see Appendix F).

-Over the duration of the research, the activity must advance by at least one TRL.
+Over the duration of the research, the goal of the activity must be to advance the technology by at least one (1) TRL.
 For example, an activity can enter the technology development activity at TRL 3 and exit at TRL 4 or higher.
 A responsive proposal will demonstrate advancement of a least one TRL within the proposed performance period.